Paul Wynter

-Paul Wynter was a competitive bodybuilder and sometimes film actor.
+Paul Wynter (1935–2019) was an Antigua and Barbuda competitive bodybuilder and sometime film actor.
 He is best known for his two wins in the Mr. Universe competition.

-A native of Antigua and Barbuda in the Caribbean, he was reported to be 68 years old in 2003.
-Born on October 28, 1935.
+A native of Antigua and Barbuda in the Caribbean, he was born on October 28, 1935.
 He died on January 14 in 2019 aged 83.

 Bodybuilding and Mr. Universe

 Wynter was first awarded the title of Mr. Universe in 1960.
 He won the title again in 1966, and placed highly in the same competition over several years from his first placing in 1958.
 During his career as a bodybuilder he was admired for having one of the most perfectly symmetrical bodies in the world, standing at a relatively average 5'8" tall and weighing 180 lbs.
 He was featured in at least fourteen issues of Health and Strength Magazine, even as recently as 1997.

 Film career

-Wynter's best known roles are arguably in the Italian-made sword and sandal films Maciste nella terra dei ciclopi (1961) co-starring Gordon Mitchell and Maciste, l'uomo più forte del mondo (1961) co-starring Mark Forest.
+Wynter's best known roles are arguably in the Italian-made sword and sandal films Atlas in the Land of the Cyclops (1961) co-starring Gordon Mitchell and Mole Men Against the Son of Hercules (1961) co-starring Mark Forest.
 Additionally, he appeared in several French-made comedies.

 Wynter performed his strongman act on Granada TV's much-loved variety show, The Wheeltappers and Shunters Social Club in 1974.